docQodly/docs/docs/language/WebFormClass.md

 var myForm: 4D.WebForm
 var component: 4D.WebFormItem

-myForm=webForm //returns the web form as an object, each property is a component component=myForm.myImage //returns the myImage component of the web form
+myForm = webForm //returns the web form as an object, each property is a component component = myForm.myImage //returns the myImage component of the web form

 ```